 Everyone was itching to get back to "normal," ideally with all children back in school full-time.
-Barring that possibility, there was clear support for getting 100 per cent of students back to school at least 50 per cent of the time.
-It was imperative that students with special needs return to school full-time.
+Barring that possibility, there was clear support for getting 100 per cent of students back to school at

 Nearly half of parents of elementary school students said they would need childcare services if their children were not in school full-time.
 Parents would not be able to stay at home indefinitely or balance their work schedules to match the educational system (for example, alternating days or half-days).
 Likewise, more than two-thirds of parents said they could offer limited to no support or supervision for their children if they were to be at home.